 Professional, quality cricket balls are so hard that they are even capable of injuring the players (hence batters and wicketkeepers use guards).
 The question is what are cricket balls made out of?

 Professional cricket balls are made of a sphere of cork that is the inner core, while around this, string is tightly woven and a leather casing is applied all around the ball.
-The leather is traditionally made from four quarter pieces.
-Two parts are stitched together internally while the rest are bound together by the ball’s prominent seam.
-The seam is raised slightly and there are six lines of stitching around the circumference.
+Although cricket balls are a surprisingly simple construction, the manufacturing process is slightly more complicated than that.

 Why Do Cricket Balls Have a Seam?